Ayuhoney/RDRA-assignment/README.md

 Contributing
 Contributions are welcome!
 Please follow the Contributing Guidelines.

 Feel free to code review the README further based on my project's specific details.
-Be sure to replace placeholders like your-username, your-password, your-secret-key, and http://localhost:3000 with the actual values and URLs relevant to your project# Rudra-Innovative-Projects
+Be sure to replace placeholders like your-username, your-password, your-secret-key, and http://localhost:3000 with the actual values and URLs relevant to my project# Rudra-Innovative-Projects